Shefali Shah

-Early and personal life
+Early life

 Shefali Shah was born as Shefali Shetty on 22 May 1973 in Mumbai.
-She is the only child of Mangalorean Sudhakar Shetty, a banker at Reserve Bank of India (RBI), and his Gujarati wife Shobha, a homeopathy doctor.
-Shah is fluent in Tulu, Hindi, English, Marathi and Gujarati.
+She is the only child of Mangalorean Sudhakar Shetty, a banker at Reserve Bank of India (RBI), and his Gujarati wife Shobha, a homeopathy practitioner.
 The family resided in Santa Cruz, Mumbai at the RBI quarters, where she attended Arya Vidya Mandir School.
+Shah is fluent in Tulu, Hindi, English, Marathi, and Gujarati.

 While she was inclined to the arts as a child, including singing and dancing (she is trained in Bharatanatyam), she did not find particular interest in acting.
 Her first stint with acting happened on Gujarati stage when she was 10; her school teacher's playwright husband asked Shah's mother if she would permit her daughter to play a character based on Damien Thorn from The Omen (1976).
-Shah played the part upon her mother's consent and would not act again until several years later.
+Shah played the part with her mother's consent, and did not act again until several years later.
 After her schooling, she enrolled at Mithibai College in Vile Parle, opting to study science, but spent most of her student days working in theatre.
-Shah was married to television actor Harsh Chhaya from 1994 to 2000.
-In December 2000, she married director Vipul Amrutlal Shah, with whom she has two sons, Aryaman and Maurya.